-There are also specific jurisdictional requirements and limitations on the storage of data in public Cloud infrastructure.
-One example is data localisation restrictions by public authorities on the geographical location of non-personal data due to security concerns.
+There are also specific jurisdictional requirements and limitations on the storage of data in public Cloud Computing infrastructure.
+One example is data localisation restrictions by public authorities on the geographical location of non-personal data due to security concerns as well as concerns around data access.

-A further challenge for migration to the Cloud comes from regulatory requirements such as policy developments for outsourcing arrangements.
-For example, updated European Banking Authority (EBA) Guidelines on Outsourcing Arrangements, proposed for Q2 2019, will be an important regulatory development for Europe that could help promote the use of Cloud in a secure and controlled manner.
-The proposed Free Flow of Non-Personal Data (FFNPD) framework for Europe, that is expected to come into force in 2019, (complementing personal data managed under the GDPR), is another initiative that aims to increase Cloud adoption and reduce jurisdictional constraints.
+A further challenge for migration to Cloud Computing comes from regulatory requirements and policy developments for outsourcing arrangements, such as the US FFIEC TSP guidelines, which may inhibit the adoption of Cloud solutions.
+However, the European Banking Authority (EBA) Guidelines on Outsourcing Arrangements, and the MAS outsourcing guidelines, are examples of regulation that could help promote the use of Cloud Computing in a secure and controlled manner.
+The Free Flow of Non-Personal Data (FFNPD) framework for Europe, coming into force in 2019, (complementing personal data managed under the GDPR), is another initiative that aims to increase Cloud Computing adoption and reduce EU jurisdictional constraints.